learn-co-curriculum/redux-delete-codealong/readme.md

 export default connect(mapStateToProps, mapDispatchToProps)(TodosContainer);
 ```

-Now, TodosContainer will have access to `this.props.delete`, which can take in
+Now, TodosContainer will have access to `this.props.delete`, which takes in the
-an argument and send it as the action's `payload`.
-We can then _pass_
+todo text as an argument and sends it as the action's `payload`.

-`this.props.delete` down to Todo, so that each Todo component rendered will have
-access to our 'DELETE_TODO' action.
+Next, we need to _pass_ `this.props.delete` down to Todo, so that each Todo component rendered will have access to our 'DELETE_TODO' action:

 ```js